rawatpranjal/deepstats/README.md

 # deepstats
 This package integrates high dimensional, unstructured data like text and images into traditional statistical models.
+The models are estimated with PyTorch and allow traditional inference, testing and interpretation of non-deep parameters.

 Discrete Choice / Classification
 - Deep Binary Logit